Marco Wittmann

-Marco Wittmann (born 24 November 1989) is a German professional racing driver, and BMW Motorsport works driver.
-He currently resides in Markt Erlbach.
-Wittmann has competed in such series as Formula Three Euroseries and Formula BMW ADAC/Europe.
-He is most known for being the 2014 and 2016 DTM champion.
+Marco Wittmann (born 24 November 1989) is a German professional racing driver and BMW Motorsport works driver.

+Managed by Gravity throughout his junior career, Wittmann was Formula 3 Euro Series runner-up for Signature in 2010 and 2011.
+After a season as test driver, Wittmann graduated to the Deutsche Tourenwagen Masters with BMW.
+He was crowned DTM champion in 2014 and 2016, tested for Toro Rosso in Formula One in 2015, and won the 24 Hours of Spa in 2023.
+Wittmann is also a factory driver for BMW's LMDh effort in WEC and IMSA since 2023.

+As of August 2026, Wittmann has scored 20 race victories in the DTM.

 Early career

-Having competed in karting since the age of six, notably claiming the 2004 German Junior Karting Championship, Wittmann made his first outing in car racing in 2007, driving for Josef Kaufmann Racing in the Formula BMW ADAC series.
-In a strong debut season, the German won two races and finished fifth in the standings.
+Having competed in karting since the age of six, notably claiming the 2004 German Junior Karting Championship, Wittmann made his first outing in car racing in 2007, driving for Josef Kaufmann Racing in the Formula BMW ADAC series, under the guidance of Gérard López and Eric Lux's Gravity Sport Management.
+In a strong debut season, he won two races and finished fifth in the standings.
 He remained with the team for the 2008 season in the newly-formed Formula BMW Europe, where he scored 11 podiums including one victory, but was beaten to the title by teammate Esteban Gutiérrez.
 Going into 2009, Wittmann progressed into Formula 3, joining Mücke Motorsport in the Formula 3 Euro Series.
 After a year of struggle, his lone points finishes would come at the final round in Hockenheim, which helped him to finish 16th in the standings.

 Wittmann competing at the second round of the 2010 Formula 3 Euro Series at Hockenheim.

 Wittmann switched to Signature in 2010, remaining in the Euro Series.
 Following a double podium at the opening round, Wittmann won the first race at Hockenheim and put himself into the title hunt.
 Though this ended up being his only win of the year, he finished the campaign second overall with a total of ten podiums across 18 races.
 He also finished third in the Masters of Formula 3 event and took home fourth on his Macau Grand Prix debut.
-In 2013, the German embarked on his third year in the Euro Series, remaining with Signature.
+In 2013, Wittmann embarked on his third year in the Euro Series, remaining with Signature.
 Podiums came often that year, as Wittmann scored 13 in 27 races and took five wins, including victories at the Pau Grand Prix and two triumphs at the Norisring.
-Despite his successes, Wittmann was comprehensively beaten by the dominant combination of Roberto Merhi and the Prema Powerteam, once again finishing second overall.
+Despite his successes, Wittmann was beaten by the dominant combination of Roberto Merhi and the Prema Powerteam, once again finishing second overall.
 During the same year he also finished second at the Masters of F3 and scored the pole position for the Macau Grand Prix, though he would only manage to finish third after falling down to fifth due to the slipstream his rivals received following a safety car restart.